floooh/floooh.github.io/_drafts/2021-11-30-cycle-stepped-z80-1.md

 action of reading or writing a memory byte as a single step, and that's exactly what a "machine cycle" is.

-Machine cycles come in 7 main flavours:
+Machine cycles come in 7 flavours:

 - **Opcode Fetch** (aka M1 cycle): this is always the first (and sometimes only) machine cycle in an instruction and takes 4 clock cycles